 The U.S. trade surplus with Panama was \$3.4 billion in 2007.
 Major U.S. exports to Panama include oil and mostly capital- and technology-intensive manufactured goods such as aircraft, pharmaceuticals, machinery, medical equipment, and motor vehicles.
 U.S. imports from Panama include seafood, repaired goods, gold, sugar, and coffee.
 Panama, however, is largely a services-based economy, which distinguishes it, and the trade negotiations with the United States, from those of its Central American neighbors.
 The proposed U.S.-Panama FTA is a comprehensive agreement similar to other bilateral FTAs entered into by the United States.
 Some 88% of U.S. exports would become duty free right away, with remaining tariffs phased out over a ten-year period.
 Nearly half of U.S. farm exports to Panama would achieve duty-free status immediately, with many products restricted by tariff-rate quotas.
 Tariffs on other farm products are phased out over 16 years.
 The FTA includes provisions for services trade, telecommunications, intellectual property rights, labor, environment, and government procurement, while providing support for trade capacity building.
 The two countries also signed a detailed bilateral agreement to resolve SPS market access issues.

-Haiti HOPE II Act.
+Haiti HOPE II Act

 To assist Haiti with rebuilding its economy by encouraging investment and job creation in the once vibrant apparel sector, the 109th Congress passed the Haitian Hemispheric Opportunity through Partnership Encouragement (HOPE) Act in December 2006 (P.L.
 109-432).
-The act provided duty-free treatment for select apparel imports from Haiti that are made in part from less expensive third country (e.g. Asian) yarns and fabrics, provided Haiti meets eligibility criteria related to labor, human rights, and anti-terrorism policies.
+The act provided duty-free treatment for select apparel imports from Haiti that are made in part from less expensive third country (e.g. Asian) yarns and fabrics, provided Haiti meets eligibility criteria related to labor, human rights, and anti-poverty policies.
 To enhance the effectiveness of these provisions, the 110th Congress expanded them in June 2008 when it passed the Food, Conservation, and Energy Act of 2008 (H.R.
 6124/P.L.
-110-246) - the 2008 farm bill, Title XV of which includes the Haitian Hemispheric Opportunity through Partnership Encouragement (HOPE) Act of 2008 (HOPE II Act).
+110-246)-the 2008 farm bill, Title XV of which includes the Haitian Hemispheric Opportunity through Partnership Encouragement (HOPE) Act of 2008 (HOPE II Act).

 The original HOPE Act did not result in the expected growth in apparel exports, Congress expanded the preferences, also making them easier to use.
 Support for HOPE II was based on the dominant role of the U.S. market as the main destination for Haitian apparel exports and the fact that apparel assembly is Haiti's core export sector and essential for its economic well-being because it generates up to 80% of the country's foreign exchange used to finance Haiti's large food import bill, among other needs.
 In 2007, apparel constituted over 80% of Haiti's total exports and 93% of exports to the United States (81% knit, 12% woven articles), so the sector provides one potential avenue for employment growth.
 The preferences also support textile firms in the Dominican Republic, which have an expanding co-production arrangement with Haiti.
+The HOPE Act also requires Haiti to create the position of Labor Ombudsman to monitor firms using the tariff preferences to ensure their compliance with internationally recognized labor standards.